DaneWeber/SoftwareCoachingCompany/README.md

   - We want to share those better ways so that people will flourish and be fulfilled.
   - We want to share those better ways for the good of all.

+## Membership Criteria

+Being a member of this Software Coaching Company is not for everyone.

+- Your contributions only matter if they involve others.
+  - Others, especially your teammates, should influence your actions and should learn along with you.
+  - Working effectively with others takes skill and effort--individual brilliance and heroics are anti-patterns that lead to weak and stagnant teams.
+- Those doing the work make the decisions and bear the responsibility.
+  - Anyone removed from the work are merely supporting those doing the work.
+  - Delegated decision-making is at the consent of those doing the work.

 ## Outline of Topics to Cover

 Topics I intend to address: